-- In In Nomine, this is the modus operandi of Kyriotates, angels who manifest by possessing human bodies.
+- In Nomine: This is the modus operandi of Kyriotates, angels who manifest by possessing human bodies.
 (And animals, and in some cases plants and machines.)
-They suffer dissonance if they leave the host in a worse condition than when they "borrowed" it, so they'd rather be safe than sorry and put in some extra effort.
+They suffer dissonance if they leave the host in a worse condition than when they "borrowed" it, so they'd rather be safe than sorry and put in some extra effort; this only applies to living hosts, however; Kyriotates capable of possessing machines or other inanimate objects don't inherently need to worry about the state they leave these things in.
 Their demonic counterparts, the Shedim, couldn't care less about their host and take pleasure in corrupting it.

 - In Chrono Trigger, Dalton steals the Epoch.
 But when the heroes steal it back, it can fly.